BenKuhnhaeuser/TrainingInPhylogenomics/README.md

 # Documentation for training in phylogenomics

-This repository aims to serve as a starting point for learning how perform various phylogenomic analyses, especially how to estimate species trees from sequence data.
+This repository aims to serve as a starting point for learning how to perform various phylogenomic analyses, especially how to estimate species trees from sequence data.

 Some Background for this analysis is given including brief introductions to some computing subjects, links to existing tutorials, including those compiled by people at Kew and useful Linux commands for running programs and analysing the outputs.
 The focus is on the generation of trees for angiosperm plants (but the methods can be used for other organisms.
 Hello fungal people.)